Culture of Kochi

 Kochi, is a city and port in the Indian state of Kerala.

 The culture of the city can be termed as predominantly South Indian.
 Residents of Kochi are known as Kochiites; they are an important part of the South Indian weltanschauung.
-Being the largest city in Kerala, the culture of Kochi is significantly more cosmopolitan than the rest of the state.'
+Being the largest city in Kerala, the culture of Kochi is significantly more cosmopolitan than the rest of the state.
 The city is cosmopolitan in many ways, due to its exposure to foreign tourists.
-Nightlife is scarce and the city shuts down after 10 pm; however, there are a few women-friendly bars and late night cafes present in the city, such as Mezzo in Avenue Regent (last call 10:45PM) and Tonico cafe (shuts down at 2:00AM).